p) Provisions (other than for employee benefits)

 Concentrations arise when a number of counterparties are engaged in similar business activities, or activities in the same geographical region, or have economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
 Concentrations indicate the relative sensitivity of the Company's performance to developments affecting a particular industry.
 In order to avoid excessive concentrations of risk, the Company's policies and procedures include specific guidelines to focus on the maintenance of a diversified portfolio.
 Identified concentrations of credit risks are controlled and managed accordingly.

-NOTE 45(b).
-CAPITAL RISK MANAGEMENT
+NOTE 42 (b) - CAPITAL RISK MANAGEMENT

 For the purpose of the Company's capital management, capital includes issued equity capital, and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximize the shareholder value.

-The Resolution Plan was approved by the NCLT pursuant to its order dated 17 May 2023 and in accordance with the terms of the Resolution Plan approved by the NCLT, UML infused ' 1,954.00 (' 1,944.00 as loan and ' 10.00 as equity share capital) into Sharon on 26 June 2023 and closure of implementation pursuant to the Resolution Plan was achieved on 30 June 2023.
+During the year ended 31 March 2024, The Company has acquired Sharon Bio Medicine Limited (“Sharon") through Univentis Medicare Limited (“UML") , an entity undergoing the corporate insolvency resolution process (“CIRP") under the Insolvency and Bankruptcy Code, 2016 (“IBC") before the Hon'ble National Company Law Tribunal, Mumbai Bench (“NCLT") since April 2017.
+Sharon is engaged in the business of manufacturing of intermediates and active pharmaceutical ingredients and finished dosages.
+It also offers contract manufacturing services for formulations and performs pre-clinical and toxicology research services.
+In accordance with the terms of the Resolution Plan approved by the NCLT, UML infused ' 1,954.00 million (' 1,944.00 million as loan and ' 10.00 million as equity share capital) into Sharon on 26 June 2023 and closure of implementation pursuant to the Resolution Plan was achieved on 30 June 2023.
 Following such infusion of funds by UML, Sharon became a wholly owned subsidiary of UML.
-UML availed a loan of ' 1,450.00 from HDFC bank for purpose of aforesaid infusion into Sharon.
-The Guarantee for this loan was given by the Company.
-Further, as per the affidavit filed by resolution professional on behalf of Company, it was submitted before NCLT that following the acquisition of Sharon by UML, Sharon would merge into UML.
-However, given that the resolution application did not record the fact of such merger, the merger application was rejected by NCLT vide order dated 16 October 2023.
+UML availed a term loan of 1,450.00 million from HDFC bank for purpose of aforesaid infusion into Sharon.
+The Guarantee for this loan was given by the holding Company which was subsequently satisfied on 21 November 2023.
+The term loan is fully repaid by the UML during the financials year 2023-24.

 (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.